Remote work is the new norm

 Research shows that getting your team’s creative juices flowing before your weekly meeting is a great way to strengthen coworker bonds, stimulate better brainstorming, and create an atmosphere of inclusivity.

 Use this section of your remote team meeting to share company announcements, changes, and industry trends that everyone on the team should be aware of.
 While it is true that this section of the meeting shouldn’t take longer than 5-10 minutes, it’s important to include it in your weekly team meeting agenda.

 In the book Resilient Management, Lara Hogan argues that managers consistently overestimate their teammates’ ability to ascertain context.
-And that’s why you should communicate important updates – like the context for a big roadmap upheaval, a staffing change, or anything else that involves managing emotions – at your weekly team meetings.
+That’s why you should communicate important updates – like the context for a big roadmap upheaval, a staffing change, or anything else that involves managing emotions – at your weekly team meetings.

 3 🖼 Big picture